Azusa, California 7 Day Weather Forecast

 National Weather Service Los Angeles/Oxnard CA

-night through morning low clouds and fog this week.
-There will
+morning low clouds and fog will continue for most coast and some

 &&